This Is What You NEED To Know Before You Try A Facial Peel

 Still, there are a few things to keep in mind.
 "Always ensure that skin is clean, and use it as a booster treatment — so once or twice a week will suffice," says Amanda Bell, global director of training and artistry for Pixi.
 "Make sure you rinse skin after use and really hydrate with a serum or oil.
 The skin will look immaculate and the texture will be improved."
 Hopefully you're all using a daily SPF as a matter of course, but it's even more important when using facial peels.
 "Skin will be renewed, so more at risk from harmful UV rays," warns Elemis co-founder and creator Noella Gabriel.

-So there you have it: the revitalising and glow-inducing new addition to your skincare regime.
-Ahead, we've rounded up our favourite facial peels.
+So there you have it: the revitalizing and glow-inducing new addition to your skincare regime.
+Ahead, we've rounded up our favorite facial peels.